-Today, a couple of major online applications released user interface changes.
-Some of the changes are major, some are minor, but the bottom line is that what people were using yesterday is no longer available today.
+A couple of major online applications recently released user interface changes.
+Some of the changes are major and some are minor, but the bottom line is that the familiar software interface changed.

-But not for the reasons that you might think.
+…but not for the reasons you might think.

 My “genetic disposition”

-I am almost genetically predisposed to get annoyed with chronic complainers.
+I am almost genetically predisposed to be annoyed with chronic complainers.

-I try very hard not to do that.
-I try to give everyone a fair and objective shake, but honestly … when questions come in that are 95% complaining and moaning and maybe 5% actual question, I have a very hard time motivating myself to take on the issue.
+I try not to do that.
+I try to give everyone a fair and objective shake, but honestly, when incoming questions are 95% complaining and 5% actual question, I have a very hard time motivating myself to take on the issue.

-I know, I know.
-I picked the wrong industry to work in.
-With the exception of politics, no other industry has more vocal and active complaining going on than in the technology industry.
+I know, I know — I picked the wrong industry to work in.
+With the exception of politics, no other industry gets more vocal and active complaints than technology.

 Particularly when things change.

-I just see it every single day and it just makes me very, very sad and frustrated.
+I just see it every single day and it makes me very sad and frustrated.

 Some people HATE change